 Notoriously hard to please, teenagers will love the freedom that comes with a cruise holiday.
 In many of the teens’ clubs they can come and go as they please, and with teens-only sundecks, gaming zones, lounges and nightclubs, you might not see them for a while!

-If this is a worry for you, particularly on a ship with several thousand people and no mobile phone reception, you’d be wise to invest in walkie-talkies so you can keep track of your teens and relax knowing that they’re safe.
+If this is a worry for you, particularly on a ship with several thousand people and no mobile phone reception, it’s important that you make sure your children know exactly when and where they’re supposed to meet you and what to do if they miss the meeting time.

 Some cruise lines separate 12- to 14-year-olds from 15- to 17-year-olds, which teens always say suits them well.
 Worried that your son or daughter will spend their whole holiday playing Xbox?
 Be sure to select a cruise line with plenty of fun stuff to do such as cookery classes, mocktail making, basketball, football and cricket tournaments, karaoke and organised games.